quantaosun/Dock-MD-FEP/README.md

 ```$Google_Drive_Path``` is the path in your Google drive where you want to store the simulation data, and it should be provided by you.
 ![image](https://user-images.githubusercontent.com/75652473/208653399-3ee09d6c-f5be-4fff-b784-9d3a282ad65f.png)

-## Based on your needs, you can use this workflow purely for docking purposes, docking plus MD simulation, or docking, MD and absolute binding free energy calculation.
-You can just stop at the points that finish your job and then download the results locally for further analysis.
+## You can use this workflow purely for docking purposes, docking plus MD simulation, or docking, MD and absolute binding free energy calculation.

 <img width="751" alt="image" src="https://user-images.githubusercontent.com/75652473/191947254-e0a25965-99e5-449e-8b44-c7fbfd452760.png">